Parvez Dewan: Civil services

 During his first posting as Sub-Divisional Magistrate in Basohli, he revived its school of miniature painting.

 Dewan was the Divisional commissioner of Kashmir from 2001 to 2003. and also chairman of the state co-operative bank between 2002 – 2003.
 Dewan was also the resident commissioner of Jammu & Kashmir before he took charge as the chairman and managing director of India Tourism Development Corporation in 2006.
 The company recorded its three highest-ever profits under him, and declared the only three dividends that it has since 1997.

 Dewan was the Tourism Secretary of India (2012–14).
 He helped WoNoBo.com devise virtual walking tours of Indian cities, five in the first place, with almost fifty more to follow, making Incredible India the first national tourism authority anywhere to offer such a useful and entertaining facility.

-In October 2014 Dewan asked for and was granted voluntary, premature retirement, in order to concentrate on his career as a writer, especially to work on his South Asian encyclopaedia, Indpaedia.com.